dgp1130/blog/src/www/posts/ctor.md

 I call this philosophy: **minimal constructors**.

-So what is the "minimal" usage of a constructor?
+So what is a "minimal constructor"?
 While they serve many purposes, there is one thing constructors can do which (generally) nothing else can: allocate memory.
 As a result, we can define the term "minimal constructor":

 > A minimal constructor allocates memory and does nothing more.